rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 ### IIFE - Immediately Invoked Function Expression

 Typically used to create a scope for variables, isolated from the outer scope.

+### Function Parameter Scope Bubble

+Parameters of a function are in their own parameter scope, with no access to function body scope.

 ## Closure